Last updated on 2026-03-12

 Career Options

-Graduates of the Pharmacy Technician program have a wide range of career opportunities in Canada, including:
+Graduates of the Pharmacy Technician program can pursue a variety of career paths in Canada, including:

 - Community Pharmacy Technician: Work in retail pharmacies, assisting pharmacists in dispensing medications and providing patient care.